ArmandasRokas/operating_systems/ass1/readme.md

 ### Intro

 This manual describes the features and the implementation of the shell application.
-The shell works as a command interpreter by taking an user input as a command and executing that.
+The shell works as a command interpreter by reading an user input as a command and executing that.

 ### Quick start